Erwin-Iosef/papirus-icon-theme-plasma-fork/README.md

 An AUR package is also [available](https://aur.archlinux.org/pkgbase/papirus-icon-theme-plasma-fork-git) for Arch Linux.

+This fork will be available as long as the issue on Plasma gets resolved.

 ##

 Papirus is a free and open source SVG icon theme for Linux, based on [Paper Icon Set](https://github.com/snwh/paper-icon-theme) with a lot of new icons and a few extras, like [Hardcode-Tray support](#hardcoded-tray-icons), [KDE colorscheme support](#kde-colorscheme), [Folder Color support](#folders-color), and [others](#extras).